FirebaseExtended/reactfire/README.md

 interfaces.
 [Firebase](http://www.firebase.com/?utm_source=reactfire) complements it perfectly by providing an easy-to-use, realtime data source for populating the `state` of React components.
-With [ReactFire](https://www.firebase.com/docs/web/libraries/react/?utm_source=reactfire), it only takes a few lines of JavaScript to integrate Firebase into React apps via the `ReactFireMixin`.
+With [ReactFire](https://www.firebase.com/docs/web/libraries/react/?utm_source=reactfire), it only takes a few lines of JavaScript to integrate Firebase data into React apps via the `ReactFireMixin`.

 [Read through our documentation](https://www.firebase.com/docs/web/libraries/react/?utm_source=reactfire) on using Firebase with React and [check out our live Todo app demo](https://reactfiretodoapp.firebaseapp.com/)